 17 – The Oakland A’s defeat the Los Angeles Dodgers in five games and win their third consecutive World Series.

 21 – 48 are killed in racial violence in Mozambique.

-22 – IRA bomb explodes close to Edward Heath in Central London.
+22 – An IRA bomb explodes in Brooks Club, London close to Edward Heath who is dining nearby.

 23 – Moscow is chosen as the site for the 1980 Olympics.